-We continuously evaluate acquisitions and dispositions and may elect to acquire or dispose of assets in the future.
-These activities may distract management from day-to-day tasks.
+We have pursued and intend to continue to pursue strategic acquisitions of complementary assets and businesses in the future, which could distract management from day-to-day tasks.
 Acquisitions involve numerous risks, including:

-- unanticipated costs and exposure to unforeseen liabilities; - · difficulty in integrating the operations and assets of the acquired businesses; - · potential loss of key employees and customers of the acquired company; - potential inability to properly establish and maintain effective internal controls over an acquired company; and - · risk of entering markets in which we have limited prior experience.
+- unanticipated costs and exposure to unforeseen liabilities; - difficulty in integrating the operations and assets of the acquired businesses; - potential loss of key employees and customers of the acquired company; - · potential inability to properly establish and maintain effective internal controls over an acquired company; and - · risk of entering markets in which we have limited prior experience.

 Our failure to achieve consolidation savings, to incorporate the acquired businesses and assets into our existing operations successfully or to minimize any unforeseen operational difficulties could have a material adverse effect on our business.
 In addition, we may incur liabilities arising from events prior to the acquisition or prior to our establishment of adequate compliance oversight.
 While we generally seek to obtain indemnities for liabilities for events occurring before such acquisitions, these are limited in amount and duration or may be held to be unenforceable or the seller may not be able to indemnify us.
 We may also incur indebtedness to finance future acquisitions and also may issue equity securities in connection with such acquisitions.
 Debt service requirements could represent a burden on our results of operations and financial condition and the issuance of additional equity securities could be dilutive to our existing stockholders.
-In addition, we may dispose of assets or products that stockholders may consider beneficial to us.